ndustrialio/contxt-sdk-js/README.md

 * `expect` - Corresponds with `require('chai').expect`.
 [Info](http://chaijs.com/api/bdd/)
 * `faker` - Corresponds with `require('faker')`.
 [Info](https://github.com/marak/Faker.js/)
 * `sandbox` - Corresponds with `require('sinon').sandbox`.
 Should be used anytime when wanting to create a `sinon.spy` or `sinon.stub` as it can be easily used to reset/restore multiple spys and stubs.
 [Info](http://sinonjs.org/releases/v4.1.6/sandbox/)

+## Contributing/Publishing

+There are certain steps that should be taken when contributing and publishing a new release of the `contxt-sdk`.

+### Contributing

+Be sure to run `npm run build` before putting your pull request up for code review.
+While this is command is run in preparation of publishing to NPM, it autogenerates the documentation and should be committed into GitHub as well.

+### Publishing

+There are certain steps that should be taken when publishing a release to NPM to avoid any issues or problems.
+After your pull request is approved and merged into `master` follow the steps below.

+1. Checkout `master` locally and perform a `git pull origin master` so your local repo is up to date with your merged changes.
+1. Run `npm version x.x.x` in your terminal on `master` where the `x`'s are the new version numbers.
+    * This sets the new version in `package.json` and `package-lock.json` and also creates a new `git tag`.
+    * Example `npm version 0.30.1`
+1. Perform a `git push --tags origin master` while on your local copy of `master`.
+1. Perform an `npm publish` to publish the updated package to NPM.